seanbao/mnemonas/docs/faq.en.md

 docker compose up -d
 ```

-Back up first if there is any data you may need.
+Back up first when existing data may still be needed.

 ## More Help